MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 1. Deployment
 1. Maintenance

-I am going to frame the first 2 for you.
-You will begin at the design phase.
 The business needs we have identified are to have a tool to keep track of tasks in a team, and see what the status of different tasks are at any one time.
 The requirements are as follows:

+### Functional requirements
+* A project board should have three areas - todo, in progress, done
+* On a project board it must be possible to create a task
+* A task should have textual description and be unassigned or assigned to a single user
+* Tasks start in the 'todo' state
+* It must be possible to drag and drop tasks from one area to another. i.e. from 'todo' to 'in progress'
-* It is easy to create a user
+* It must be easy to create a user
 * Users must have a name and an avatar (so we can recognise them)
+* Tasks that are assigned to a user need to display the user's avatar on the task
-* It is easy to create a project board
+* It must be easy to create a new project board
 * All the project boards need to be displayed somewhere in the app
-* A project board should have three areas; todo, doing, done
-* On a project board it is possible to create a task
-* A task should have textual description and be unassigned or assigned to a user
-* Tasks that are assigned to a user need to display the user's avatar on the task
-* Tasks start in the 'todo' state
-* It is possible to drag and drop tasks from one area to another. i.e. from 'todo' to 'doing'
 * Project data is important and so all project boards, users and tasks need to be persisted

+### Non-functional requirements
+* The application must be conform to the WCAG accessibility standards (evidence must be provided)
+* The application must have client & server-side validation in place
+* The application must have evidence of unit testing
+* The application code must be documented in a manner that it would be easy for a new developer to understand

 ----